ddebeau/zfs_uploader/README.md

 7.  f f f f f f f

 ## Max backups limit behaviour
-Once the max limit is reached, the program would remove the oldest chain.
+Once the max limit is reached, the limiter would:

+- If only fulls exist, removes the oldest full
-If a single full exists, a new full would be created and all the past chain deleted.
+- If a single full exists and a chain of incrementals after, it would delete the entire chain of incrementals and create a new incremental (squash)
-The end result would be a single full in this case.
+- If more than one full and inc chain exist:
+  - First pass, deletes the oldest inc chain
+  - Next run, deletes the oldest full (has no more dependants)

 ### Limit examples